What will be the impact of Brexit if I have been legally residing in the United Kingdom for more than 5 consecutive years?

-Until 31 October 2019
+Until 31 January 2020

-From 1 November 2019
+From 1 February 2020

-If the withdrawal agreement is ratified:
+When the withdrawal agreement is ratified:

-Furthermore, you may enter and leave the U.K. provided you are in possession of a valid identity card or passport.
-An EEA family permit (https://www.gov.uk/family-permit) makes it easier and quicker to enter the UK for your non-EEA family members.
+Furthermore, you may enter and leave the United Kingdom provided you are in possession of a valid identity card or passport.
+Obtaining an "EEA family permit" makes it easier and quicker to enter the United Kingdom for your non-EEA family members.

 This is a document stating the existence of your right of permanent residence, without the discretion of the British authorities, as soon as you meet the applicable conditions.

 It is already possible to register.
 Please note that the conditions for application are explained under Practical suggestions for Belgians living in the United Kingdom.